 Dover Partnership Against Crime - one of the most successful groups of its kind in the country – was set up in 1995 and involves traders, business people, police and the local authority in tackling crime in Dover, Deal and Sandwich.

-With more than 150 members, DPAC's radio system links retailers, licensees, taxi companies, transport firms and local tourist attractions with the CCTV control room and the police, providing a fast and efficient way in which to raise the alarm when incidents are taking place, and to get a quick response to detain and arrest offenders.
+With more than 120 members, DPAC's new Digital radio system provides secure links to retailers, licensees, taxi companies, transport firms and local tourist attractions with the CCTV control room and the police, providing a platform for users to be able to help each other and pass information on.

 Prolific offenders are issued with our Exclusion Orders banning them from DPAC members' premises for 12 months.
 This, too, has proved successful, with many either changing their behaviour - we have been pleased to see some criminals turning over a new leaf - or moving away from the town altogether.